OUR CROPS

 Easy to put by - just clean, chop, and blanch for about three minutes.
 Plunge into cold water until the heat is gone, pack into freezer bags and freeze.

-Maxibel Green Bean: French sicing green bean - typically more slender than other green beans. exceptional flavour.
+Maxibel Green Bean: French slicing green bean - typically more slender than other green beans. exceptional flavour.

 Jade: A green bean that tolerates shorter days at the end of summer.
 New variety for me, not sure how it's flavour compares to other beans.

 Dragon Langerie Romano: Comparable to wax beans.
-I started growing these three years ago by request, and was quite pleased, one of my best tasting beans.
+I started growing these three years ago by request, and they have turned out to be one of my best tasting beans.
 Yellow and purple, though the color fades with cooking.
 Prepare as green beans.
 I also tried these as a dry bean in 2018 but the results were not favorable.

 Light Red Kidney: More versatile in the kitchen than dark red kidney, better for bean salad and good for slow cooking or frying.